flowerfine/flinkful/README.md

 Flinkful helps people open the door to Flink management and provides `flinkful-examples` module which demonstrates creating session cluster, submitting job and access jobs and cluster status.

 * `flinkful-common-examples`. helper module contains flink environment and job utility.
-* `flinkful-cli-examples`。modules contains how to create session cluster and submit job.
+* `flinkful-cli-examples`. modules contains how to create session cluster and submit job.
-* `flinkful-rest-examples`。modules contains how to access jobs and cluster status.
+* `flinkful-rest-examples`. modules contains how to access jobs and cluster status.

 ## How Flinkful?